bandlab/Guide/about/index.md

 ## What is Chew?

-[Chew](http://chew.tv) is the live streaming platform that connects a community of over 25,000 amateur, up-and-coming and professional DJs, producers and personalities from over 130 countries around the world.
-Our community of content creators is joined by an audience of both fellow creators and fans in over 190 countries.
+[Chew](http://chew.tv) is the live streaming platform that connects a community of over 25,000 amateur, up-and-coming and professional DJs, producers and personalities from over 130 countries around the world with an audience in over 190 countries.

 We're a (full-time) [team of three](https://chew.tv/guide/about/team) based in London.
 We're amateur DJs, musicians, record label managers and event promoters.